The myth of one life purpose.

 Finding purpose changed everything for me.

-Within a few months I stopped taking anti-depressants, found strength I hadn’t felt since I was about 19 years old, and four weeks after ending my marriage I met Pete, and he is a brilliant, loving dad to all three of our children.
+Within a few months I found strength I hadn’t felt since I was about 19 years old, and four weeks after ending my marriage I met Pete, and we’ve been together ever since.

 Don’t be alarmed if you suddenly find that your purpose no longer feels good.
 See how it feels when you think about letting go of it.

 Don’t fall into the gratitude trap.
 ‘I really wanted this and now I have it, and it doesn’t feel that great, I must be really ungrateful.’
 Beating yourself up in this way is fruitless.
 It’s possible that what you thought you wanted, is no longer aligned with your purpose.
-Feel grateful for the path unfolding instead, and see what happens next.
+Perhaps the journey was the purpose?
+Maybe you learnt something along the way that you’re really going to need in the future.
+Feel grateful for the path unfolding, and see what happens next.

-What do you genuinely feel called to do?
+What do you genuinely feel an inner calling to do?

 Love from